bkrrulez/phase_zero/docs/db_schema.md

 # Database Schema for TimeTool

-This document outlines the database schema based on the application's data models.
-The schema is designed for a relational database like PostgreSQL or MySQL.
+This document outlines the database schema for the TimeTool application.

-## Primary Keys and Foreign Keys

--   **Primary Key (PK)**: A unique identifier for a record in a table.
-Conventionally `id`.
--   **Foreign Key (FK)**: A key used to link two tables together.
-It refers to the primary key of another table.

 ---